 8.2 miles.
 Rugged and rocky trail surface, but other than the Lemon Squeezer area, no real scrambling.

 - Longer – Harriman has such an extensive network of trails… anything is possible.
-We do recommend having the map set below when hiking at Harriman, simply because there are so many trail junctions.

-Our two cents: The Lemon Squeezer is a really interesting and fun section of the Appalachian Trail.
+The Lemon Squeezer is a really interesting and fun section of the Appalachian Trail.
 The AT goes through a tight opening in large rocks, squeezes through a narrow section, then scrambles up a rock face.

 The scramble up is harder than it appears from looking at a photo and the shorter you are, the harder it is – but it’s totally doable for most.
 Unlike most scrambles in the NJ hiking area… you actually need to use your arms to haul yourself up there.